keyboard_arrow_up

 For referral information in any of our regions please see our Admissions Office

-Refer to permitted client property list to see what items and quantities are allowed in residential facilities.
+Refer to the client property list to see what items and quantities are allowed in residential facilities.
 Please note that property will be searched and any contraband will be confiscated and disposed of or stored until the time of discharge.

 There are designated outdoor smoking areas at each of Oriana House’s residential facilities that allow smoking.
 Facilities that do not allow smoking and therefore do not have a designated outdoor area include the Summit County Community Based Correctional Facility (CBCF), the Cliff Skeen CBCF for women in Akron, the Community Alternative Sentencing Center (CASC) in Akron, and the McDonnell Center CBCF in Cleveland.
 Smoking and vaping are not permitted inside any of our buildings.
 Cigarette packs must remain sealed until after admission.
 Cigarettes are considered contraband in the facilities that do not allow smoking.